 We have extensive experience representing clients in technology, life sciences and retail industries as well as financial institutions including mutual funds, hedge funds and private equity funds.
 We also advise boards of directors and senior management on compliance, remediation and crisis management.
 Our lawyers are recognized as leading practitioners in securities regulation and enforcement by Chambers USA, The Legal 500 and other industry observers, and work closely with our securities litigation and white collar & regulatory defense groups to handle a wide range of matters in dynamic regulatory environments.

-Fenwick & West’s securities litigation practice has been ranked as one of the country’s best by Chambers USA in 2015, 2016 and 2017.
+Fenwick’s securities litigation practice is regularly ranked as one of the country’s best by Chambers USA.

 “What sets them apart is that they understand my business and industry and attendant risks, and also take a pragmatic, thoughtful approach, tailored to the specific requirements of a particular investigation.”